dkriegner/xrayutilities/README.txt

 those packages.
 On Microsoft Windows refer to the Documentation for the easiest way of the installation (python(x,y)).

+On Microsoft Windows with python(x,y) it is furthermore necessary to manually specify the C compiler used for building the extension modules using

+  $> python setup.py build -c mingw32

+before the installation can be performed as described above.

 The python package configuration
 ================================